sysprog21/shecc/README.md

 ## Introduction

-`shecc` is built from scratch, targeted at 32-bit Arm architecture.
+`shecc` is built from scratch, targeted at 32-bit Arm architecture, as a self-compiling compiler for a subset of the C language.
-It is a considerably stripped down version of C and it is meant as pedagogical tool for learning about compilers.

-It is worth mentioning that `shecc` is designed to compile the minimal subset of C required to self-host itself along with C runtime library.

 ### Features